Luring a Minor for Sexual Exploitation (ARS 13-3554)

 Because our law firm fights conviction from all angles, we have vast experience of a wide range of defenses and challenges to constitutional violations that apply in all criminal cases including criminal sexual allegations.
 One of the primary defense tactics we use is your Right to Remain Silent / Miranda Rights.
 In Arizona, the standard of whether any incriminating comments (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
 If we can demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or inculpatory statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.

 If a person that has been brought in for questioning, detained or arrested and were refused to speak with a lawyer, we can use the “denial of right to Counsel”.
 Other defenses may include:

 - Challenging the validity of any search warrant, or whether there were any “forensic flaws” during the investigation of your case.

-- Exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA evidence testing; and computer analysis/cloning hard drive procedures.
+- Exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA evidence testing (if applicable); and computer analysis/cloning hard drive procedures.

 - Exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.

-When facing criminal sexual accuastions, it is important to hire a skilled Sexual Exploitation lawyer to defend you, who has knowledge of all the possible defenses, to assert in your case.
+When facing criminal sexual accusations, it is important to hire the best Sexual Exploitation lawyer to defend you, who has knowledge of all the possible defenses, to assert in your case.